 Announcement of Competitive Grant: 21st CCLC Request For Application (RFA)

-The Oregon Department of Education (ODE) is pleased to announce the 2018 21st CCLC Request for Applications.
+The Oregon Department of Education (ODE) 2018 21st CCLC Request for Applications is now CLOSED.
 The application package contains the guidelines to follow when applying for a grant under this program.

 The 21st CCLC program is authorized under Title IV, Part B of the Elementary and Secondary Education Act, as amended by the Every Student Succeeds Act (ESSA).
 Grants are awarded through a competitive process to Local Education Agencies (LEAs), Community-Based Organizations (CBOs), Faith-Based Organizations, and other private or public entities, or a consortium of these entities to provide comprehensive community learning center services.